Alldehan History, Family Crest & Coats of Arms

 Early History of the Alldehan family

 This web page shows only a small excerpt of our Alldehan research.
-Another 101 words (7 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Alldehan History in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Alldehan History in all our PDF Extended History products and printed products wherever possible.

 Alldehan Spelling Variations

 Alldehan has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Aldham, Aldam, Aldem, Aldum, Aldeham, Aldom, Eldham, Eldam, Eldum, Haldiman and many more.

 Early Notables of the Alldehan family (pre 1700)

 Migration of the Alldehan family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Alldehans to arrive on North American shores: Daniel Aldam aged 27 who settled in Maryland in 1775.